datasciencemonkey/datasciencemonkey.github.io/_posts/2016-06-12-for-the-love-of-jupyter-and-sas.markdown

 ---
 published: true
-title: Jupyter & SAS - Unlocking the perfect toolkit for analytics
+title: So, you love Jupyter and SAS..
 layout: post
 ---
 ### Contents